 Sharing and curating files and resources

 Here on my LMS, you’ll see that I even have different resources shared inside these modules.
 Here, I even have a folder with course introduction resources, including the course roadmap, a digital citizenship agreement, also as course guidelines and expectations.
-I’ll scroll down and you’ll see that I even have here different assignments also as resources.
+I’ll scroll down and you’ll see that I even have different assignments as resources.
 I’ll click on one.
 And here you’ll see a resource that I created employing a page that allowed me to place within the text also as a video.
 So you’ll also share videos and links through your LMS.
 Take care though.
 When sharing something from another online source, it is vital to share the link or to embed it to offer credit to the first source and not violate any copyright laws.
-So use your learning management system or another Cloud-based platform to assist share resources together with your learners.
+So use your learning management system or another Cloud-based platform to assist share resources with your learners.